What is online proctoring?

 What is multi-modal testing?

-Many test sponsors want to offer their test takers the choice of testing modality that works best for them, while delivering tests that are equitable and fair.
+Many test owners want to offer their test takers the choice of testing modality that works best for them, while delivering tests that are equitable and fair.
 They ask can online and test center proctoring work together?
 With a multi-modal testing strategy where test takers can choose to take a test in either computerized testing centers or remotely with online proctoring, the answer is yes.

 Test takers on average score the same, whether at home with online proctoring or in a test center with onsite proctoring.
 Test takers rate online proctored tests favorably and ratings of test conditions are unrelated to location or test performance.
 For organizations looking for a more flexible approach to testing, multi-modal is well worth considering.
 Watch a webinar about going multi-modal with testing in 2020 and beyond.